 See, the harsh truth is that you both have knowledge of what to do but not how to do this divorce thing.

 Divorce by mutual consent in India has certain legal complications to be fulfilled first.

 A mutual divorce can not be done on stamp paper.

 This is a common myth in India.
 The whole process – from filing the joint petition in the appropriate court to getting the divorce decree – needs an expert.

 Yeah, that expert is known as an advocate or attorney.

-Of course, you can go ahead and file it yourself but why take risk in such a sensitive matter.
+Of course, you can go ahead and file it yourself but why take a risk in such a sensitive matter?
 Well, any mistake in the paper will hound you for life.
 Sorry, but it’s true.

 4. Don’t ignore court orders or other legal notices you receive from the court system